Adi8885/JTT/README.md

 # JTT Assignment - Result Summary
+- Case Study Chosen - 'Sentiment Analysis'
-This Repository contains various notebooks for 'Sentiment Analysis'<br />
+- This Repository contains various notebooks for 'Sentiment Analysis'<br />
+- Different approaches have been tried for the same problem in order of increasing model complexities

 Different approaches and summary of results is as below :- <br />
 1. Bag of words + XGBoost Classifier
 2. Doc2vec + Neural Network